kiba/Writings/for_science/chp18_policy_update.md

 "Do you think it's bugged?"

 "Maybe.
 But that's why they're going to be used sparsely.
 I doubt we'll stop manufacturing scrolls.
 More likely we'll incorporate the principles of their technologies into ours. "

+***
+**Captain Kobayashi**
+**Sidonia**

+There was a side to her that nobody else knew as she never divulged her face or identity to anyone.
+Unsurprising, that meant she could shop or go anywhere, with none of them being any wiser.

+The immortal had just gotten a seat at a cafe, listening to the conversations that was happening around her.
+To a large degree, it was about trans-dimensional travel and the world of Remnant, much of it discussed with excited and curious tones.
+But there are some discussion that veered through immortality.

+It looked like Archer can't stop blabber on about immortality and a possible conspiracy.